oskarbyman/web-API-project-wiki/RESTTful-API-description.md

 :pencil2: The REST API at https://wger.de/en/software/api is very similar to our API.
 The wger Workout Manager app uses this API.
+The API publishes different endpoints for workouts, exercises, muscles, ingredients, meals, nutrition plans and more.

 ---